Meloplasty SURGERY

-1. Deep Plane Facelift
+1. Deep Plane Meloplasty

-The deep plane facelift is a surgical technique that targets the deeper layers of the face, including muscles and connective tissues.
+The deep plane Meloplasty is a surgical technique that targets the deeper layers of the face, including muscles and connective tissues.
 This approach allows for repositioning and tightening of facial structures beyond the skin, providing more substantial and longer-lasting results compared to traditional facelifts.

 Incision Placement: Incisions are typically made along the hairline and around the ears, similar to traditional facelifts, but extend deeper to access the underlying tissues.